25 (G Herbo album): Background

 The album is named after G Herbo's age at the time, 25.
 The title and number are important to him because his brother and fellow rapper, Gregory Jackson, known professionally as Lil Greg, died on January 28, exactly one week before he turned 25 years old on February 4.
 Comparing the album to his previous album, PTSD (2020), G Herbo stated that 25 sees him "in a different headspace" and he is "telling the story of where I am now and where I come from turning 25 years old".
 On the album, he "digs deep and speaks about his upbringing, his losses, his troubles, and his come-up in the rap game".
 He is also "celebrating his 25th year around the sun and reflecting on everything he's learned along the way".
 HipHopDX said G Herbo "harnesses the pain and transforms it into heartfelt trap ballads".

 Release and promotion

 On June 25, 2021, G Herbo announced the album along with its cover art and release date through a trailer video, while the tracklist also got leaked.
 He revealed the tracklist on June 30, 2021.

 Singles

 The lead single of the album, "Statement", was released on December 18, 2020.
 "Really Like That" and "Break Yoself" were released as the dual second singles on March 5, 2021.
 The singles are the last three tracks of the album in order.

+Critical reception

+Fred Thomas of AllMusic stated that the album contains "plenty of autobiographical content centered around pain and loss", with "Cry No More" standing out as one of the strongest tracks.
+Thomas praised the "slick" production on the album and opined that the variety in instrumentals helps maintain the listener's interest throughout.
+Thomas concluded his review by writing that "some of the best tracks are those where guests join in", singling out the tracks "You Can't" and "T.O.P" as particular highlights.
+Robin Murray of Clash praised the album and opined that it showcases Herbo's talent as an innovative rap artist.
+Murray also praised the collaborations and concluded his review by writing that 25 is a "record of breadth and distillation" and that Herbo finds himself "entering rap's A League on his own terms".